AppleLamps/openrouter-agent/README.md

 - **Zod validation** — All tool arguments are validated before execution
 - **Automatic context management** — History is trimmed to stay under token limits
 - **Project map caching** — 5-minute TTL to avoid regenerating on every request
+- **Defensive error handling** — Tool execution wrapped in try/catch to prevent crashes
+- **Debug mode logging** — Hidden errors are revealed when debug mode is enabled

 ---